 La Acequia de El Guicu traditionally serves approximately 41 acres of irrigated land.
 The acequia currently irrigates approximately 25 acres.
 The El Guicu is entitled to approximately 123 ac-ft of water per year.
 The ditch has an irrigation well to supplement spring or surface flows.

-La Acequia de El Molino (also known as the La Acequia de La Capilla) has approximately 6 users irrigating approximately 15 acres.
+La Acequia de La Capilla (formerly known as the La Acequia de El Molino ) has approximately 7 users and is currently irrigating approximately 20 acres.

 The valley also supports four private acequias: the El Canon, La Capilla Vieja, Los Pinos, and Romero ditches.

 The mayor domos of the two largest acequias, La Cienega and El Guicu, report that it is currently not possible to supply water to all of the potentially irrigable acres along their acequias due to low flows from springs.
 Residents report that one of the reasons for a decline in local agricultural production is the lack of adequate and reliable water flows in the acequias.
 Residents believe that a primary reason for low flows is the depletion of ground water supplies throughout the Santa Fe watershed.
-No studies to date adequately illustrate aquifer depletion and resulting potential impairments.
-Additionally, a reduction in treated effluent releases to the Santa Fe River from the WWTP during the peak summer months and reduced flows from beaver activity are a major concern to effected acequia associations.
+No studies to date adequately illustrate aquifer depletion and resulting potential impairments, however, the County in coordination with LCVA and community stakeholders are currently implementing a water planning and springs restoration project.
+Additionally, a reduction in treated effluent releases to the Santa Fe River from the WWTP during the peak summer months and reduced flows from beaver activity are a major concern to the private acequias, which irrigate directly from the Santa Fe River.

 3.1.4 Private Water Wells